pyeve/eve/docs/features.rst

 The above will return all fields but *born*.
 Please note that key fields such as ID_FIELD, DATE_CREATED, DATE_UPDATED etc.  will still be included with the payload.
-Also keep in mind that some database engines, Mongo included, do not allow for mixing of inclusive and exclusive selections.
+Also keep in mind that some database engines, SQLAlchemy included, do not allow for mixing of inclusive and exclusive selections.

 .. admonition:: See also